 Step 3 - Once the coals are glowing, you can remove the coil.
 It will take roughly 20 minutes for the coals to ash over.

 Paraffin wax is used in a variety of firelighter applications.
-It can come as a paraffin wax cube or as a coating on wood chips or compressed cardboard.
+It can come as a paraffin wax cube or as coating in compressed cardboard/materials.

-Paraffin wax can work great in combination with a charcoal chimney.
+Paraffin wax can work great when paired with a charcoal chimney.
 It also won't leave behind ash like paper does.
-Paraffin wax is non-toxic and odorless.
-It's fast lighting, smokeless, and environmentally friendly.
+Paraffin wax is non-toxic and odorless; It's fast lighting, smokeless, and environmentally friendly.